 - You want to encourage bigger average order values.

-Therefore, where possible, push discounted bundles rather than individual items (bundles make great gift packs!).
+Therefore, where possible, push discounted bundles and incentives to reach higher order values, rather than individual items (bundles make great gift packs!).

 You do still want to have smaller offers on the table, though, as not everyone will spend the bigger bucks.

 Stagger your offers

 Don’t just have a single offer, you want to have a few different offers.
 Perhaps a large, medium and small discounted bundle (with a sliding scale of discount, so the more you spend the bigger the discount).